Macross Plus: Toys

 Macross Plus toys were not available until 2000, when Yamato Toys released a 1/72 scale diecast replica of the YF-19.
 Since then, aside from Yamato, replicas and figures of the series' variable fighters have been manufactured by Doyusha and Kaiyodo (under the Revoltech line).

 None of these toys are widely available in the U.S. due to ongoing legal disputes between Big West and Tatsunoko Production/Harmony Gold USA over the Macross copyright.

 Model kits

 Hasegawa Hobby Kits released non-transforming model kits of the YF-19 and YF-21 in fighter modes between 2001 and 2002.
 The molds for both planes were re-used for the VF-19A (from Macross VF-X2) and VF-22S (from Macross 7), respectively.

+In 2009, Hasegawa released a new-tool 1:48 scale kit of the YF-19, in conjunction with their 1:48 VF-1 Valkyrie model kit.

 Resin and garage kits of the Macross Plus variable fighters have been manufactured by several different companies in Japan.
 The most well-known of these kits is the 1/100 Perfect Variable YF-19 by Studio HalfEye, which became the basis for Yamato Toys' 1/72 diecast toy.

+Bandai released High Grade 1/100 plastic model kits of the VF-19 and VF-21 in 2023 and 2024 respectively, which were able to transform via switching parts.